 “Balance between acidity and sweetness, or the illusion of sweetness, is the key.
 The palate confusion is normal and understandable between dry and off-dry PM.
 The normal detection level of sugar is 0.5% or 5g/L RS some people are more or less sensitive.
 But there are ways to create sweetness without RS.

 There are ways to encourage glycerol production from yeast.
 Elevated glycerol levels and alcohol content can make a difference in the illusion of sweetness.
 This brings the wine into balance without adding sugar on the back end.
 Take a sip of Vodka for instance, seems sweet, but only Ethanol and water are in it.”

-I also think PM needs food, more-so than other white wines.
+Lesion #2: PM is especially a food wine.
+I think PM needs food, more-so than other white wines.
 We had liberal amounts of bread, cheese, and other snacks but these wines cried out for something spicier.
 I think the lack of the right food affected our palates more than we realized.

 Despite all this, I think the 2021 PM from Three Creeks was outstanding.
 If anybody else samples one, let me know what you thought!

 Sparkling wine is one of the fasted-growing segments in the beverage industry, and Virginia is no different.